kukielp/sample-blog/_posts/2020-06-11-EFS-LAMBDA-EC2.md

 layout: post
 title:  "EFS, Lambda and EC2 a simple Intro"
 date:   2020-07-11 13:28:34 +1000
-categories: EFS and Lambda, your first intro
+categories: A quick intro to leveraging EFS with Lambda and EC2
 ---

 On the 18th of June 2020 AWS released EFS for Lambda.
 This is a pretty great release.
-This provides serverless architectures a way to implement common tasks such as large libraries ( lambda is limited 50mb per function ), access to files your other servers may have access to e.g. assets from existing applications or the ability to drop assets for consumption of exisitng services.
+This provides serverless architectures a way to implement common tasks such as large libraries ( lambda is limited 50mb per function zipped deploymetn package, though you can leverage layers to expand this ), access to files your other servers may have access to e.g. assets from existing applications or the ability to drop assets for consumption of exisitng services.
 In this quick walk through we will look at how to create your first Elastic File System, how to mount it in EC2 and how to mount it in Lambda.

 This diagram provides an overview: